isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

    }

-When using database backends, the global host reservations are distinguished from regular reservations by using subnet-id value of zero.
+When using database backends, the global host reservations are distinguished from regular reservations by using a ``subnet-id`` value of zero.

 .. _pool-selection-with-class-reservations6: